Active Substance: insulin degludec

 What benefit has Tresiba shown during the studies?

-The studies showed that Tresiba was at least as effective as other long acting insulins in controlling blood glucose levels in patients with type 1 and type 2 diabetes, and more effective than sitagliptin in patients with type 2 diabetes.
-Across the studies, the average reduction in HbA1c levels with Tresiba treatment was 0.6 percentage points in patients with type 1 diabetes and 1.2 points in patients with type 2 diabetes.
+The studies showed that Tresiba was at least as effective as other long acting insulins in controlling blood glucose levels in adults with type 1 and type 2 diabetes, and more effective than sitagliptin in adults with type 2 diabetes.
+Across the studies, the average reduction in HbA1c levels with Tresiba treatment was 0.6 percentage points in adults with type 1 diabetes and 1.2 points in adults with type 2 diabetes.

 What is the risk associated with Tresiba?